X4V13R007/alx-low_level_programming/0x17-doubly_linked_lists/README.md

-this is a directory containing tasks on doubly linked lists in C
+This is a directory containing solutions to the double linked lost project in C programming language